Multi-Cycle Assignment Problems with Rotational Diversity: Maintaining Rotational Diversity

 A central strategy balances profit maximization and diverse assignments, by controlling the combination of profits and affinities into values.
 This combination then steers the focus of the single-objective GAP solver.

-The general optimization scheme is such that, first, the state of the system, given by available tasks and agents, and the affinity pressure are gathered.
+The general optimization scheme for a single cycle is shown in Algorithm~\ref{alg:schema}.
+First, the state of the system, given by available tasks and agents, and the affinity pressure are gathered.
 Second, the task values are derived, and the cycle’s \gap is solved.
 Finally, based on the actual assignments, the affinities of the available tasks are updated.
 This procedure adds little overhead to a process where no rotation is considered, as the main computational effort remains in the central \gap.

-A strategy is fixed in the optimization process, such that it is not exchanged between cycles.
-However, a strategy can be adaptive towards the current state of tasks, agents, and affinities.
+The selected strategy remains constant for the whole process, i.e. every cycle uses the same strategy.
+It is nevertheless possible for the strategy to be adaptive and adjust its behaviour according to current state of tasks, agents, and affinities.
 At the beginning of every cycle, the strategy calculates the profit values, based on profits, affinities, and (if required) other information about the current state.
 These values are then taken as parameters in the current cycle's GAP instance.

-In the following, we present five strategies to control rotational diversity and combine profits and affinities.
+In the following, we present six strategies to control rotational diversity:

 \begin{strategy}[Objective Switch (\OS)] The Objective Switch strategy maintains rotational diversity by monitoring the affinity pressure, and, if it reaches a threshold \(\gamma\), switches from profit to affinity values: